Table of Contents

 This is a PP/DS-specific usage.
 You indicate the action Production Planning and Detailed Scheduling (PP/DS) should automatically execute when each planning-relevant event that can occur for a location product occurs in the PP planning procedure.
 This is a planning-related event.
 SAP provides standard planning techniques that it suggests you apply in specific situations.

 You can, however, create your own planning techniques.
-Because only particular event-action combinations may be employed effectively inside a planning method, you need carefully reconcile these with your planning processes.
+Because only particular event-action combinations may be employed effectively inside a planning method, you need to carefully reconcile these with your planning processes.

 You must have entered a planning procedure in the location product master to be able to plan a product using PP/DS.
 Customizing for Production Planning and Detailed Scheduling (PP/DS) allows you to define planning procedures.